Thursday, December 4, 2025

 In conclusion, the study by Onovughakpo-Sakpa and Atoe sheds light on the critical relationship between plasma electrolyte levels and hypertensive heart disorders in pregnant women.
 By highlighting significant variations in sodium and calcium levels among women with preeclampsia and pregnancy-induced hypertension, the research underscores the importance of closely monitoring these electrolytes to improve clinical outcomes.
 As healthcare providers strive for enhanced management strategies, the findings advocate for tailored nutritional guidance and regular electrolyte assessments, ensuring better health for both mothers and their infants.
 Furthermore, the call for further research into the underlying mechanisms driving these electrolyte changes opens avenues for future interventions, ultimately aiming to advance maternal-fetal health during pregnancy.

-AR Managing Editor (2024).
+Editor, A. M. (October 17, 2024).
 Impact of Electrolyte Patterns on Pregnant Women with Hypertensive Disorders: Insights from a Benin City Study.
-Retrieved from https://www.africanresearchers.org/impact-of-electrolyte-patterns-on-pregnant-women-with-hypertensive-disorders-insights-from-a-benin-city-study/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/impact-of-electrolyte-patterns-on-pregnant-women-with-hypertensive-disorders-insights-from-a-benin-city-study/

 LEAVE A REPLY